We Grow From SeedGolden Bough Tree Farm

 Carpinus caroliniana

-A landscaping problem-solver named variously for its beech-like leaves, or its tough wood & the raised 'muscles' which seem to ripple under its smooth grey bark.
+Named variously for its beech-like leaves, or its tough wood (Hornbeam in old German), or the raised 'muscles' which seem to ripple under its smooth grey bark.
 Ideal too for bonsai (ask for smaller seedlings).
 Like Beech it is sensitive to summer drought and surface dryness.
 Rich, long-lasting fall colours.
 Shade tolerant.

 Physocarpus opulifolius 'Luteus'